SoCraTesUK/socrates-uk/location.md

 {% include_relative links.md %}

-This page describes the **traditional home** of SoCraTes UK.
-For 2020-21, it runs as a digital edition, online.

 ## Location

 The retreat will be hosted at [Wotton House][WottonHouse], which is surrounded by 13 acres of beautifully landscaped grounds, delivering tranquil setting and backdrop for SoCraTes UK {{ site.event_details.year }}.